 A while ago, we did a color mixing with Arduino coding and electric circuit.
 That activity is designed for older kids who already have programming experience.
 Today we share a fun activity for kids who have no computer coding and electric circuit experience.
 Kids can use RGB color codes to color a picture drawn in Microsoft Word.
 This is a digital way to learn about colors.
+Kids learn basic coding concepts that computers talk in a special language “code”, we need learn codes to be able to talk to computers telling computers what to do.
+This activity is designed for young kids.
 With some help, kids as young as preschool can do it, as long as they know how to type in numbers on computers.

 First you want to download the template at the bottom of this post.
-On the template, we have already drawn a picture of a child with pre-filled colors.
-Note: it is a very simplified picture to make it easier for the coloring activity.
+On the template, we have already drawn a picture of a monster with pre-filled colors.
+Note: for younger kids pick the larger shapes to change colors.
+For older kids who had better fine motor skills, you can guide them to pick the smaller shapes to change color.
 Make sure to save the file on a location that is easy to remember.
 You don’t need print the picture, as all activities will be on computers.

 To use the file, open it in Microsoft Word.
 I am using Windows, so all the instructions are Window based.
 I am sure you can find similar features on different computers.